JuliaKramek/flights-elt-medallion-pipeline/README.md

 The objective is to transform raw airline transaction data into structured and analytics-ready datasets that support business insights such as:

-- airline popularity
+* airline popularity
-- transaction volumes
+* transaction volumes
-- popular routes
+* popular routes
-- customer booking behavior
+* customer booking behavior

-The pipeline executes sequentially across Bronze, Silver, and Gold layers and is orchestrated using **Apache Airflow**.
+The pipeline executes sequentially across Bronze, Silver, and Gold layers and is orchestrated using **Apache Airflow**, while streaming ingestion is handled independently via **Kafka**.

 ---